rocky-linux/documentation/docs/guides/communications/asterisk_installation.md

 * A machine running Rocky Linux
 * A comfort level with modifying configuration files and issuing commands from the command-line
-* Knowledge of how to use a command line editor (We are using `vi` here, but feel free to substitute in your favorite editor.)
+* Knowledge of how to use a command line editor (We use `vi` here, but feel free to substitute it with your favorite editor.)
-* You will need root access, and ideally be signed in as the root user in your terminal
+* You will need root access and ideally be signed in as the root user in your terminal
 * The EPEL repositories from Fedora
-* The ability to login as root or run root commands with `sudo`.
-All commands here assume a user that has `sudo` rights, however the configuration and build processes run with `sudo -s`.
+* The ability to log in as root or run root commands with `sudo`.
+All commands here assume a user with `sudo` rights.
+However, the configuration and build processes run with `sudo -s`.
-* To grab the latest build of Asterisk, you will need to either use `curl` or `wget`.
-This guide uses `wget`, but feel free to substitute in the appropriate `curl` string if you want to use that.
+* To grab the latest build of Asterisk, you must either use `curl` or `wget`.
+This guide uses `wget`, but feel free to substitute the appropriate `curl` string if you prefer.

 ## Update Rocky Linux and install `wget`